CRF250RX Features

 Shared engine/gearbox lubrication

-The 2025 model uses a shared engine/transmission oiling design.
-Combining the two systems shaves weight and helps make the engine more compact, especially when placing the right-side cam drive and clutch close together.
+A shared engine/transmission oiling design reduces weight and makes the engine more compact, particularly for the right-side cam drive and clutch placement.

 Handguards